|Collins 55||Venue: Greenhous Meadow

-STEVE Morison scored on his third Millwall 'debut' to help Neil Harris' side to the three points against Shrewsbury at Greenhous Meadow.
+STEVE Morison scored on his third Millwall 'debut' to help Neil Harris' side to the three points in the season's opener against Shrewsbury at Greenhous Meadow.

 Morison tapped in at the back post for a 59th-minute equaliser before the excellent Lee Gregory scored from the spot eight minutes later.

 It was no more than the Lions deserved after a battling display, and Gregory and Fred Onyedinma in particular were key to the win.

 Gregory worked non-stop throughout and was embraced by Harris when he was replaced with five minutes left.

 Morison will rightly get a large share of the headlines, but it was Onyedinma who was central to both goals and he looks like he has hugely benefitted from last season's loan spell at Wycombe.